-In the SP region, dry season (rain <0.25 cm) plumes were observed 10 - 15% of the time at the mouth of the Los Angeles and San Gabriel Rivers (Figure 8).
-The width of the zone where plumes were observed and the frequency of plumes increased with increasing rainstorm magnitude.
+the zone where plumes were observed and the frequency of plumes increased with increasing rainstorm magnitude.
 After rains >2.5 cm, plumes were observed at almost all occasions along the coast from the mouth of Los Angeles River to the mouth of Santa Ana River.
 Plumes often propagated offshore in the south-southeastern direction.

-In Orange County/San Diego region, plumes frequently (20% - 25% of scenes) occurred in the small zone near the mouth of San Diego Bay (Figure 9) during both dry season and after rainstorms <1.0 cm.
-After rainstorms 1.0 - 2.5 cm, the frequency of plumes in this zone increased by 40% - 50%; small plumes were also observed along the San Juan Creek watershed.
-After strong rainstorms (>2.5 cm), plumes were observed at almost all occasions near San Diego Bay and at 10% - 20% of the time near the mouth of the San Juan Creek watershed, and to the south of San Diego Bay.
+In Orange County/San Diego region, plumes frequently (20-25% of scenes) occurred in the small zone near the mouth of San Diego Bay (Fig. 9) during both dry season and after rainstorms <1.0 cm.
+After rainstorms 1.0-2.5 cm, the frequency of plumes in this zone increased by 40-50%; small plumes were also observed along the San Juan Creek watershed.
+After strong rainstorms (>2.5 cm), plumes were observed at almost all occasions near San Diego Bay and at 10-20% of the time near the mouth of the San Juan Creek watershed, and to the south of San Diego Bay.

-The elevation characteristics of all four watersheds were different (Figure 10).
-In the watersheds adjacent to Santa Monica Bay, the terrain was substantially lower as compared with VE, SP, and SD regions.
-In the Santa Monica Bay watershed, >30% of the terrain was <100 m high (Figure 10B); the elevation of most of the remaining area did not exceed 500 m.
-In the watershed adjacent to San Pedro Shelf about 15% of the terrain was <50 m (Figure 10C).
+The elevation characteristics of all four watersheds were different (Fig. 10).
+In the watersheds adjacent to Santa Monica Bay, the terrain was substantially lower as compared with Ventura, San Pedro Shelf, and Orange County/San Diego regions.
+In the Santa Monica Bay watershed, >30% of the terrain was <100 m high (Fig. 10B); the elevation of most of the remaining area did not exceed 500 m.
+In the watershed adjacent to San Pedro Shelf about 15% of the terrain was <50 m (Fig. 10C).
 At the same time, 40% of the area of the watersheds adjacent to San Pedro Shelf exceeded 500 m.
-However, it is important to keep in mind that the total area of the watersheds draining to the San Pedro Shelf (i.e., Los Angeles, San Gabriel, and Santa Ana Rivers) is almost an order of magnitude greater than the watershed area draining to Santa Monica Bay (Table 1).
-The elevation in the northern region
+However, it is important to keep in mind that the total area of the watersheds draining to the San Pedro Shelf (i.e. Los Angeles, San Gabriel, and Santa Ana rivers) is almost an order of magnitude greater than the watershed area draining to Santa Monica Bay (Table 1).
+The elevation in the northern region (Ventura, Fig. 10A) was higher than in the other two regions; almost 30% exceeded 1000 m (cf., 21% in San Pedro, 15% in Orange County/San Diego, and 0% in Santa Monica Bay).